 drone detection and neutralization system

-Nowadays, privacy is becoming more difficult to attain.
-We have become accustomed to ever-present cameras in public spaces and are perpetually under some kind of surveillance, however private houses and premises were, until recently, under total control of their owners and who enjoyed relative security and freedom from intruders.
-Unfortunately, the misuse of drones is also a threat on private property.
+In this days and age, privacy is becoming more difficult to attain.
+We have become accustomed to ever-present cameras in public spaces and are perpetually under some type of surveillance.
+Private homes and premises were, until recently, under total control of their owners and who enjoyed relative security and freedom from intruders.
+Unfortunately, the misuse of drones has created a threat on private property.
 Drones equipped with cameras or eavesdropping capabilities are a danger to our privacy and security.

-The number of drones has increased on many private properties.
+The number of drones invading private property has increased.
 To protect the privacy and safety of the inhabitants from surveillance and spying, traditional measures such as fencing and security guards are no longer sufficient.
 Potential threats are now coming from the sky.
 The customer wanted to experience total safety and freedom within their own property, hence the need for anti-drone protection.view case study

 Drones have become increasingly affordable and accessible.
 Their mobility and difficulty of detection allow them to enter areas previously deemed safe and well-protected such as government buildings and federal institutions.
 The hostile use of drones can jeopardise areas particularly sensitive to spying, hacking, carrying a physical threat to employees, stealing of sensitive data and causing many other undesirable events.